Last Updated on March 21, 2021 by Shaun Snapp

 There are several thousand AI startups….
 I’m sure they’re all unique and doing fantastic things.
 We have assembled a team that has a unique background in that we have a deep understanding of enterprises, and of transformation in enterprises.

-That is curious because, to us, this is an enormous waste of capital given the actual opportunities in AI.
+That is curious because this is an enormous waste of capital given the actual opportunities in AI.
 Secondly, there is little reason for AI startups to require so much VC involvement.
-Again the costs of the AI tools are not very high, and most software does not require large numbers of developers.
+Again, the AI tools’ costs are not very high, and most software does not require large numbers of developers.
 The only companies that employ large numbers of developers are companies like SAP and Microsoft that have extremely low developer productivity.

 Making Progress on Vanai?